 Prioritisation and response

-We consider several factors to determine the appropriate action, including severity and persistence of the breach, risk of harm to the sector and community, and the willingness of the charity to comply.
-We also consider whether it is appropriate to refer the matter to another regulator or agency that is better placed to act.
+We consider several factors to determine the appropriate action, including the severity and persistence of the breach, the risk of harm to the sector and community, and the willingness of the charity to work with the ACNC to address the non-compliance.
+We also consider if it is appropriate to refer the matter to another regulator or agency that is better placed to act.

-Our approach begins with an emphasis on providing education and advice to support charities to meet their regulatory obligations.
-Some charities may need more assistance.
-For a smaller number, we will need to use our formal powers under the ACNC Act.
-We will usually give those involved a chance to explain and consider any explanation before we use our formal powers.
+In some situations we will need to use our formal powers under the ACNC Act.
+When this occurs, we will usually give charities a chance to explain their actions and we will consider that explanation before using our formal powers.

-Assistance to address non-compliance:
+Help to address non-compliance

-- We may revoke the registration of a charity on certain grounds (mainly that a charity is not entitled to registration, has not complied with the ACNC Act or Regulation, or is insolvent or in administration).
-For example, it would be appropriate to revoke the registration of an organisation that has been established as a charity merely to launder money or as a front for conducting serious criminal activity.
+We may revoke a charity’s registration on certain grounds – including if it is not entitled to registration, has not complied with the ACNC Act or Regulation, or is insolvent or in administration.
+For example, it would be appropriate to revoke the registration of an organisation established as a charity merely to launder money, or as a front for conducting serious criminal activity.

 All ACNC decisions to revoke the registration of a charity can be reviewed or appealed.

-- Warning: We may formally warn a charity that it is not complying with its obligations if it doesn’t respond to informal advice or education and support.
+Warning: We may formally warn a charity not complying with its obligations or more likely than not to not comply in the future.
+A formal warning will not be issued if informal advice or education would suffice.

-All ACNC decisions to use our formal enforcement powers can be reviewed or appealed.
+Any decision to use our formal enforcement powers can be reviewed or appealed.